mattcroat/joy-of-code/posts/sveltekit-authentication-using-cookies/sveltekit-authentication-using-cookies.md

 </details>

-Before you add the `login` page yYou're going to need the `cookie` package, so setting and parsing the cookie header is easier.
+Before you add the `login` page you're going to need the `cookie` package, so setting and parsing the cookie header is easier.

 ```shell:terminal
 npm i cookie